ngohongs/super-mario-astar/README and documentation/Symbols reference detailed.md

 - 'L': 1 up Block - brick with mushroom that adds a life
 - 'o': Coin
 - 't': Empty Pipe
-- 'T': Pipe with Piranaha Plant in it - must be 2 block iwde
+- 'T': Pipe with Piranaha Plant in it - must be 2 blocks wide
 - '<': Top left of empty pipe
 - '>': Top right of empty pipe
 - '[': Left of empty pipe